 Osteopathy is based on the principle that the structure and function of the body are intimately related and that the healthy balance and function of the musculoskeletal framework of the body is essential to whole body health.
 Osteopaths utilise a range of approaches, including massage, stretching, joint manipulation and cranial osteopathic techniques to help with this.

 Cranial osteopathic techniques are safe, gentle and non-manipulative (i.e. do not involve joint manipulation).
 They are often used when treating young children and newborn infants, as well as adults who prefer them to manipulative techniques.

-Mandy is undertaking a doctoral research project investigating the experiences osteopaths and their patients have of cranial osteopathy.
-She is aiming to complete this in 2018.
+Mandy has recently submitted a doctoral research project investigating the experiences osteopaths and their patients have of cranial osteopathy.
 Feel free to ask her about it!